FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 SCREENSHOT

 ## Completing a quest and claiming rewards
-Once you have completed all the tasks for a quest, you will get a notification in the top right of the screen and an `!` will appear on the questbook icon in your inventory screen.
+Once you have completed all the tasks for a quest, you will get a notification in the top right of the screen and an `!` will appear on the quest book icon in your inventory screen.

-When you open the questbook the chapter the quest is in will also have an `!` along with the specific quest that was completed
+When you open the quest book the chapter the quest is in will also have an `!` along with the specific quest that was completed

 SCREENSHOTs show the different places the `!` can be